nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

 **Notes:**

-1. refer to [rust-toolchain](#rust-toolchain) to ensure you are using the correct toolchain in your project.
+1. refer to [rust-toolchain.toml](#rust-toolchain.toml) to ensure you are using the correct toolchain in your project.
 2. despite using Docker, your machine will still need to be running a compatible driver, in this case for Cuda 11.4.1 it is >=470.57.02
 3. if you have issues within the container, it can help to start ensuring your gpu is recognized
    - ensure `nvidia-smi` provides meaningful output in the container